 To review detailed admissions requirements, learn more about tuition and fees, available financial assistance, and to apply to a program, visit the Metropolitan College website.

-Master of Liberal Arts in Gastronomy
+Master of Arts in Gastronomy

-MLA in Gastronomy applicants must have a bachelor’s degree.
+MA in Gastronomy applicants must have a bachelor’s degree.
 Candidates for admission to the degree program are selected on the basis of academic transcripts, academic and personal references, and a required application essay.